Professional Development Grants for Teachers

 We believe education provides people with the opportunity to expand their talents and capabilities.
 Through our grantmaking, we hope to inspire them to reach their full potential both as individuals and as contributing citizens of a greater community.
 We are especially interested in programs that make quality education accessible to those who are personally committed.

-Our Scientific Research Grants are made in the following focus areas:
+Education grants are made in the following focus areas:

 Scientific Research

-Astrophysics – the study of the behavior, physical properties and dynamic processes of celestial objects and related phenomena.
-Cosmology – the study of the origin, structure and space-time relationships of the Universe.
-Evolutionary Developmental Biology – a field of biology which synthesizes embryology, molecular and population genetics, comparative morphology, paleontology and molecular evolution to understand the evolution of biodiversity at a mechanistic level.
-Geophysics – the study of the physical processes and phenomena occurring in and on the Earth and in its vicinity.
-Medical Research
+- Evolutionary Developmental Biology – a field of biology which synthesizes embryology, molecular and population genetics, comparative morphology, paleontology, and molecular evolution to understand the evolution of biodiversity at a mechanistic level.

 Rolling deadline